EceE91/AzureInsuranceClaimHandlingApp/README.md

 Audit

 Every change to the list of Claims are audited.ClaimAudit table is created for this purpose.
 A message is create with the claim id, timestamp and operation/http request method type information and pushed to the Azure Servis Bus by subscribing to the topic.

+Unit Testing

+For testing purposes, xUnit testing framework is used.